 The Dr. Sebi diet, also called the Dr. Sebi alkaline diet, is a plant-based diet developed by the late Dr. Sebi.
 It’s said to rejuvenate your cells by eliminating toxic waste, which is purportedly accomplished by alkalizing your blood.

-The diet relies on eating a short list of approved foods along with many supplements.
+The diet relies on a short list of approved foods alongside many supplements.

-This article reviews the benefits and downsides of the Dr. Sebi diet and whether scientific evidence backs up its health claims.
+This article reviews the benefits and downsides of the Dr. Sebi diet.

 DIET REVIEW SCORECARD

 BOTTOM LINE: The Dr. Sebi diet is a plant-based eating pattern that encourages you to take branded supplements.
 Given that it promotes baseless health claims and is very restrictive, expensive, and lacking in nutrients, it’s best to avoid it.

 This diet is based on the African Bio-Mineral Balance theory and was developed by the self-educated herbalist Alfredo Darrington Bowman — better known as Dr. Sebi.
 Despite his name, Dr. Sebi was not a medical doctor and did not hold a PhD.

 He designed this diet for anyone who wishes to naturally cure or prevent disease and improve their overall health without relying on conventional Western medicine.